 “Vacating” for a vacation can be something you look forward to for months.
 Packing bags, placing the dog with a sitter (or preparing to take it with), making sure you have everything you’ll need but not too much to bog you down — all are part of the equation leading to that little adventure.

-Light timers have been around since the ‘50s.
+- Light timers have been around since the ‘50s.
 They are cheap, easy to install, and can help deter criminals by making your home look occupied.
-Best choices is a timer with a “random on/off” option, so your lights turn on and off at various times throughout the day and night, making it difficult for burglars to determine if the home is vacant.
+The best choice is a timer with a “random on/off” option, so your lights turn on and off at various times throughout the day and night, making it difficult for burglars to determine if the home is vacant.

 Source: Redfin, TBWS